INeedTogepi/SG-Game-Tags/README.md

 - [Violentmonkey](https://addons.opera.com/en/extensions/details/violent-monkey/) for Opera
 - [GreaseKit](http://www.macupdate.com/app/mac/20718/greasekit) for Safari

-"Hidden" and "Wishlist" tags are only shown inside giveaway page.

-The script saves game data for next uses.
-It saves data forever if the game is in bundle list.
-I assume once the game is marked as bundled, it will always be.
-If the game is not bundled, the script will save it as false for 1 day use.
-It does the same for trading cards and achievements data.
+"Hidden" tag is only shown inside giveaway page.
+It is useful for invite only giveaway.
+Still thinking a way to optimize the way to get list of hidden games so that I can make it appear outside giveaway page.

+The script now can get list of bundle games with just 1 request, and will request again every 6 hours.
+Trading cards, achievement, linux, mac, early access still have 24 hours cache data.
-It doesn't save data for hidden games and wishlist, because you can always remove the game from filter.
+It doesn't save data for hidden games, because you can always remove the game from filter.

-Some games with wrong store page link won't show trading card status. e.g Left 4 Dead Bundle and Portal Bundle.
+Some games with wrong store page link won't show trading card status. e.g Left 4 Dead Bundle and Portal Bundle since the [store page](http://store.steampowered.com/sub/7932/) itself is gone now.
-Portal Bundle store page should be [this](http://store.steampowered.com/bundle/234/), but SG shows [this](http://store.steampowered.com/sub/7932/)
-I can't do anything about that, unless SG changes it.
+I can't do anything about that.

-Early Access tags is cached for 3 days, and it will not request data again if the game is not in early access.
-Early access data comes from Steam popular user defined tags.
+If you feel your browser becomes too laggy, try factory reset or reinstall the script to remove all unused cached data, and update to v3.1.
+If bundled tag doesn't appear at all, check if you can open [this link](http://ruphine.esy.es/steamgifts/GetBundleStatus.php), maybe my server down.
+If wishlist tag doesn't appear at all, make sure you are logged in to steam with the same browser, and then check [this link](http://store.steampowered.com/dynamicstore/userdata/) if there are some number inside [] after "rgWishlist" :

+You can also see the code and maybe help me with the development at [github](https://github.com/Propheus/SG-Game-Tags).

 Feedback and bug report are always appreciated.